aaronjpotter93/budget_boys/README.md

 # Testing Project IDX workflow
     - So does this know that I'm pushing to the repo and if so I don't understand how thats working.
+    - Ok now I see how its working.
+I was able to pull the repo branch without authenticating because the repo is public. but commiting and pushing needed me to authenticate with my github account.